s1gtrap/graphviz/DEVELOPERS.md

 On macOS, use the same command except replacing `LD_LIBRARY_PATH` with `DYLD_LIBRARY_PATH`.

+You may want to exclude test cases that take a very long time (those marked with the `@pytest.mark.slow` annotation) if you do not believe your changes affect them.
+To do this, include `-m "not slow"` as a further option to Pytest.

 To run a single test, you use its name qualified by the file it lives in.
 E.g.

 ```sh